MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 <img src="https://i.imgur.com/OZjUkIb.png" width="25%" />

-A collection of stories of the school life of the author, Ruskin Bond, who an Indian of British descent and is considered to be one of India's most admired authors. (no Lexile measure available)
+A collection of stories of the childhood of the author, Ruskin Bond, an Indian of British descent, who is considered to be one of India's most admired authors.
+Includes tales of his life in boarding school in (no Lexile measure available)

 <a href="https://www.bookdepository.com/Whistling-Schoolboy-Other-Stories-School-Life-Ruskin-Bond/9788129135797?ref=grid-view&qid=1674045705891&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1052836436